aaltsys/doc-newwares/master/index.rst

 ..
-WARES Master documentation master file, created by sphinx-quickstart on Mon Jun 30 16:08:17 2014.
+WARES Documentation Table of Contents, created by sphinx-quickstart on Mon Jun 30 16:08:17 2014.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 .. _index: